 - Look for directional arrows

-- It depends on the power type and intended use for the fan
+- The power source type (AC or DC) and intended use

 - You can nearly always tell from the blade angle and rotation